1 9 5 0 (USA)

 Perhaps her most widely publicised contributions to the new medium, however, were the gowns she wore – her trademark plunging neckline was the subject of considerable controversy during television’s formative years.

 From June to August 1950 Miss Emerson’s NBC series was known as Fifteen with Faye.
-She also hosted several similarly-formatted local programs in New York, prior to and following her network run.
+She also hosted several similarly-formatted local shows in New York, prior to and following her network run.

 She went on to present a show for CBS between June 1951 and April 1952 called Faye Emerson’s Wonderful Town in which she spotlighted a different city in America, using musical, dramatic, and narrative elements to convey the flavour of the city, both past and present.